 The art and science of running international field studies

-The afternoon session will reveal how to use international field studies to identify growth opportunities beyond traditional markets, understand the difference between locally and globally relevant solutions, avoid expensive mistakes and PR failures when addressing new markets.
+We will reveal how to use international field studies to identify growth opportunities beyond traditional markets, understand the difference between locally and globally relevant solutions, avoid expensive mistakes and PR failures when addressing new markets.

 We’ll start with the questions that field studies are adept at answering.
 You’ll learn how to structure an international field study project, trade-offs, the most common mistakes, and why today most corporate field work falls well short of its considerably potential.